ibm-cloud-docs/vpc/fl-faq.md

 {: faq}
 {: support}

-Flow Logs for VPC collects at the VSI-level of the VPC instance.
+Flow Logs for VPC collects at the virtual server-level of the VPC instance.
 Virtual Appliances (IKS workers, LBaaS, VPN Gateway) are currently not included in flow log collector data output.

 ## Is there a viewer or filter for flow logs?
 {: viewer-filter}